FOCA’s Aquatic Invasive Species Program has supported over 50 associations in funding on-the-ground projects over the past five years.

 Aquatic Invasive Species Education and Outreach

 Some associations felt that they needed to educate their community about the potential impacts aquatic invasive species could have on their lake and what they should be doing to prevent their introduction/spread.
-As part of the 2017 Program, Pilot Project participants decided to hold invasive species seminars, distribute invasive species awareness t-shirts or put up signage warning boaters to Clean-Drain-Dry their boat before moving to different bodies of water.
+Pilot Project participants held invasive species seminars, distribute invasive species awareness t-shirts or put up signage warning boaters to Clean-Drain-Dry their boat before moving to different bodies of water.

 Example Pilot Project: The Scugog Lake Stewards worked with FOCA to design an aquatic invasive species sign that is specific to their community.
 The association knew how busy their local boat launch was on any given weekend in the summer and therefore felt that they needed to be educating boaters before they launched their boat.
 The sign will educate boaters from the community and all over the Greater Toronto Area that visit the lake.

 A few Pilot Project participants were already at the stage that they could go ahead with aquatic invasive species management and eradication.
 Prior to starting any eradication efforts it is important to do your due diligence to see if any permits/special permissions are required.

 Example Pilot Project: The Honey Harbour Association used their funds to purchase a Stihl Underwater Cutter that was used to eradicate stands of invasive Phragmites.
 The association organized community cuts on both private and crown lands.
 The association held information sessions about invasive Phragmites and how to use the underwater cutter.
 At the end of the Pilot Project 66 sites had been cut with the help of over 104 volunteers.